A Glance at Our History

 The Armory opened to the public with a community celebration on October 1, 2006.
 It was the first building on the National Register of Historic Places — and the first performing arts venue in the country — to achieve a LEED Platinum rating for energy efficiency.
 The first production in The Armory was West Side Story.
 Since moving into The Armory, more than a million people have attended plays, concerts, classes, visual art showings, public meetings and other community events at The Armory.

 Over the years, Portland Center Stage at The Armory has grown to the largest theater company in Portland, and the second largest theater company in the Pacific Northwest that produces a mix of beloved classics and musicals, contemporary plays fresh from Broadway and world premieres.
 It is one of the top 20 largest regional theater companies in the United States (Theatre Communications Group).
-An estimated 150,000 visitors attend The Armory annually to enjoy the fully professional theatrical productions and other special events offered for the community.
-In the 2017-2018 season, 11 productions will be produced, in addition to roughly 400 community events — in partnership with 170+ local organizations and individuals — to serve the diverse populations in the city.
+An estimated 150,000 visitors attend The Armory annually to enjoy the fully professional theatrical productions and other special events presented for the community.
+Around 11 productions are offered each season, in addition to roughly 400 community events created — in partnership with 170+ local organizations and individuals — to serve the diverse populations in the city.
 It has also become a major destination in Portland for travelers visiting from across the country and abroad.
+To find out what's on stage now, visit the production calendar.
+To see what's coming up, explore the 2018-2019 season and upcoming community events.

 What audience members are saying: